wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ### Decision

-   * <strong>classification</strong> (unsupervised machine learning) fits features into model and predict classification of the label
+   * <strong>classification</strong> (unsupervised machine learning) fits features into model and predict classification of the label.
+Labels are what we want to predict, such as a future value predicted or an action.
+The label is usually "Y" among mathimaticians.

    * <strong>regression (supervised</strong> machine learning) uses historical data to train the model to predict <strong>numerical</strong> values.

    * Time Series Anomaly Detection
    <br /><br />